Maryland can’t stop Ron Harper Jr., falls to Rutgers after miserable second half

-A poor second half doomed the Terps, who earned their first conference win in double overtime three days ago at Northwestern.
+A poor second half doomed the Terps, who had earned their first conference win in double overtime three days earlier at Northwestern.
 With hopes of assembling a modest winning streak, Maryland (9-8, 1-5 Big Ten) built an 11-point lead by the break.
-But when the Terps returned, they shot just 25 percent from the field and let Rutgers star Ron Harper Jr. dominate.
+But when the Terps returned, they shot just 25 percent and let Rutgers star Ron Harper Jr. dominate.

 “As a team, we've got to adapt better,” senior guard Eric Ayala said.
 “I feel like when things take a turn or teams go on runs, we’ve just got to take them and not really get defeated by it.”